smoutof/speech-to-text/README.md

 # speech-to-text
  Quick program used for speech to text using [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
 I won't be updating this, but if you want to try it follow the guide below.

+ Input a video and the program outputs a subtitle track, a file with timecode (if available) and a doc file.

 # Guide

 > Note: I have only tested this program on Windows 10.
 I am unsure about support for other operating systems.
 I've also only tested this on Python 3.12